The Futures Triangle

 Video Transcript

-The Futures Triangle is an excellent tool to map the gap that exists between your not-for-profit vision and your planning and decision making.
+The Futures Triangle is an excellent tool to map the gap that exists between your vision and your planning and decision making.
 These gaps exist and are probably holding your organisation back.
 Let's take a look at what I mean.

 First let's get to know the tool.
 The Futures Triangle is a framework for thinking about the future created by three distinct variables.